Please use the <feedback> link above for comments on this site

 About this site

 The Online Macromolecular Museum (OMM) is a site for the display and study of macromolecules.
-Macromolecular structures, as discovered by crystallographic or NMR methods, are scientific objects in much the same sense as fossil bones or dried specimens: they can be archived, studied, and displayed in aesthetically pleasing, educational exhibits.
+Macromolecular structures, as discovered by crystallographic, NMR, or cryo-EM methods, are scientific objects in much the same sense as fossil bones or dried specimens: they can be archived, studied, and displayed in aesthetically pleasing, educational exhibits.
 Hence, a museum seems an appropriate designation for the collection of displays that we are assembling.
 The OMM's exhibits are interactive tutorials on individual molecules in which hypertextual explanations of important biochemical features are linked to illustrative renderings of the molecule at hand.

 Why devote a site to detailed visualizations of different macromolecules?
 In learning about the intricacies of life processes at the molecular level, it is important to understand how natural selection has fashioned the structure and chemistry of macromolecular machines to suit them for particular functions.
 This understanding is greatly facilitated by the visualization of 3-dimensional structure, when known.
 So, if static views of molecules (even in stereo) are worth a thousand words, then interactive animations of molecules should be worth much more.
 Indeed, we have found the types of displays represented here invaluable in gaining an appreciation for the details of key biochemical processes.